MicrosoftDocs/azure-dev-docs/articles/javascript/quickstart-intelligent-app-chat.md

     :::image type="content" source="./media/quickstart-intelligent-app-chat/browser-chat-with-your-data.png" alt-text="Screenshot of intelligent chat app in browser showing several suggestions for chat input and the chat text box to enter a question.":::

-### Use intelligent Chat app to get answers from PDF file catalog
+### Use intelligent Chat app to get answers from markdown file catalog

-The chat app is preloaded with employee benefits information from a [PDF file catalog](https://github.com/Azure-Samples/azure-search-openai-javascript/tree/main/data).
-You can use the chat app to ask questions about the benefits.
+The chat app is preloaded with rental information from a [markdown file catalog](https://github.com/Azure-Samples/azure-search-openai-javascript/tree/main/data).
+You can use the chat app to ask questions about the rental process.
 The following steps walk you through the process of using the chat app.

 1. In the browser, enter a question about the catalog in the text box at the bottom of the page such as one of the following:

-    * Does my plan cover annual eye exams?
+    * What happens if the rental doesn't fit the description?
-    * What is my deductible?
+    * What is the refund policy?
-    * How do I switch roles?
+    * How to contact a representative?

     :::image type="content" source="./media/quickstart-intelligent-app-chat/browser-chat-initial-answer.png" alt-text="Screenshot of intelligent chat app's first answer.":::